Home

 • 1/8 teaspoon baking soda

-• 1 1/2 tablespoons Earth Balance (or other non-dairy buttery spread)
+• 1 1/2 tablespoons organic Earth Balance (or other non-dairy buttery spread)

 • 1/8 cup finely chopped green onions